codemonger-io/codemonger/zola/content/blog/0008-open-api-and-cdk/index.md

 }
 ```

-`visit` traverses all the nodes in the constructs tree starting from `root`, and applies a function specified to `cb` to each of them.
+This function traverses all the nodes in the constructs tree starting from `root`, and applies a function specified to `cb` to each of them.

 ### cfnElements